CT-Guided Intraspinal Injection

 Post Treatment Monitoring

-After procedure patients are observed and put on a monitor which assesses their heart rate, respiration, and other relevant information.
+After procedure, patients are observed and put on a monitor which assesses their heart rate, respiration, and other relevant information.
 A nurse will tend to you, gauge your temperature, and record all data.
 If you don’t have fever or complications, you will be free to leave the hospital.
-The hospital is accessible 24 hours a day, seven days a week, and will be ready to treat you in the event of any unexpected medical complication.